 Day 2: Camp 5 to Mulu Pinnacles Viewpoint

 Distance: 2.4km | Height: 1,200m above sea level | Difficulty: Very difficult |

 Time: 8-10 hours return.
 Depart at 6.30am, return by 6.30pm

-Today, you’ll join many brave warriors in attempting the steep 2.4km climb up Gunung Api to witness the wonder of the Mulu Pinnacles.
+Today, you’ll join many brave warriors in attempting the steep 2.4km climb up Gunung Api to witness the wonders of the Mulu Pinnacles.
 I say crazy because this trail starts at a 45 degree angle that ascends for about 3 to 5 hours.
 There is no nice, paved, well-trodden path here.
-Instead, you get snaking tree roots, razor sharp rocks, and the occasional rope to help you haul yourself up.
+Instead, you get snaking tree roots, razor-sharp rocks, and the occasional rope to help you haul yourself up.
 The rainforest in Mulu is as virgin and wild as it gets.
-It’s beautiful, but there’s no time for you to leisurely soak in the views because there are important cut-off times at 3 checkpoints to ensure you and your group gets up and down the mountain before dark.
+It’s beautiful, but there’s no time for you to leisurely soak in the views because there are important cut-off times at 3 checkpoints to ensure you and your group get up and down the mountain before dark.

 It’s an intense climb so pace yourself.
 If you are moderately fit as I am, your legs will burn.
 It will cry for mercy.
 Several hikers will give up and turn around at the first stop – the Mini Pinnacles (900m), passing you as they return to Camp 5.
 But ignore the pleads in your head to join them in giving up, and let your kiasu determination lead you to the top!
 Though don’t push yourself too hard if you are in real physical pain; this is not the place to risk it.